 4. Lean Into “What Ifs”

-It is all too common to want to shove worry aside or try and stuff it.
-Especially when you have a tight project deadline or a calendar full of obligations.
-Doing so, however, is just an invitation for the worry to stick around even longer.
+It is all too common to want to shove worry aside, especially when you have a tight project deadline or a calendar full of obligations.
+Doing so, however, is just an invitation for the worry to stick around even longer, so it’s not an effective way to learn how to stop worrying.

 5. Take Back Control